manan-ec/manan-ec.github.io/devlog/jan24-week-4.md

 ### Tuesday, Jan 23:

-- 08:00 - Started by exploring issues assigned to me over the weekend.
+- 08:00 - Started by outlining approaches to issues assigned to me over the weekend.
 - 10:00 - Still exploring and commenting how it can be solved, there are like 16 issues.
 - 12:00 - Started working on issued for which I don't need to evaluate any options.
 - 13:20 - Implemented `ctrl` to disable snap, highlighted dimension input on focus and disabled scroll on layout canvas.
 Made a PR.